DecLearn/declearn/docs/quickstart.md

 ### 2.1.
 Quickrun on your problem

-Using the mode `declearn-quickrun` requires a configuration file, some data, and a model:
+Using the mode `declearn-quickrun` requires a configuration file, some data, and a model file:

 * A TOML file, to store your experiment configurations.
-In the MNIST example:
+  In the MNIST example: `examples/mnist_quickrun/config.toml`.
-`examples/mnist_quickrun/config.toml`.
 * A folder with your data, split by client.
-In the MNIST example, `examples/mnist_quickrun/data_iid` (after running `declearn-split --folder "examples/mnist_quickrun"`).
+  In the MNIST example: `examples/mnist_quickrun/data_iid` (after running `declearn-split --folder "examples/mnist_quickrun"`).
-* A model file, to store your model wrapped in a `declearn` object.
-In the MNIST example, `examples/mnist_quickrun/model.py`.
+* A pyhon model file, to declare your model wrapped in a `declearn` object.
+  In the MNIST example: `examples/mnist_quickrun/model.py`.

 #### The TOML file